 Welsh journalist Jon Ronson, author of The Men Who Stare at Goats —Ewan McGregor played him in the film—has been described by Daily Show host Jon Stewart as an “investigative satirist.”
 Ronson is also a heavy Twitter user and was an enthusiastic participant in many a social-media denunciation of those he considered richly deserving.
 But after an unsettling online experience of his own, Ronson decided to investigate the contemporary shaming phenomenon in depth.
-The results, as captured in his forthcoming book, So You’ve Been Publicly Shamed, curbed his enthusiasm.
+The results, as captured in his 2015 book, So You’ve Been Publicly Shamed, curbed his enthusiasm.

 Q: You came into this via a sort of “spambotting” (if that’s a verb), an experience of seeing yourself being caricatured online.

 A: Right, yes, to being spambotted.
 I didn’t realize that was a verb now.
 I discovered a parody version of me, a fake Twitter account exhibiting my face and name but with a completely different personality.
 I wouldn’t say that it was a caricature, because it was nothing like me; that was the problem.
 There were all these people following it, the kind of people who enjoyed my books, and also people I knew in real life, who were perplexed because I had profoundly altered my personality.

 Q: Did that make you think of online shamings you’d been a part of, and make you wonder how the shamed felt?

 A: I had posted a video of my talk with these guys [the creators of the spambot] on YouTube and, even though I had been worried about being shamed myself, because I’d been so screechy in my confrontation with them, it wasn’t me who was shamed, it was them.
 And I was thrilled that the world was telling me that I was right, that there was this fantastic kind of approval going on that made me feel wonderful.